Proto-Germanic grammar: Syntax

 Not many details are known from Proto-Germanic syntax since the earliest preserved texts are usually translations of Greek or Latin texts that follow the word order of the original text very closely.
 Nonetheless, some pieces of Proto-Germanic syntax can be reconstructed.

 The general word order was subject–object–verb: objects preceded their verbs, and genitives and adjectives preceded the nouns they modified.
 That is shown most clearly in early inscriptions such as on the golden horns of Gallehus in which the verb is placed last in the sentence.
 Prepositions could be placed either before or after their clause.
 Since case endings marked the function of words within the sentence, word order was still free, and words could be placed differently in the sentence, usually in the first position, for emphasis.

 Sentence clitics were still placed in second position within the sentence in accordance with Wackernagel's law.
 That is attested very clearly in Gothic in which such clitics may even intervene between a verb and its attached prefix.
 Interrogative sentences probably had the word about which a question was being asked (usually the verb) placed first, and in case of yes/no questions an interrogative particle may have been attached to the first word (as in Gothic).

-At some point in the history of the language, it became more frequent to place finite verbs second in the sentence, perhaps beginning with auxiliary verbs.
+At some point in the history of the language, placing finite verbs second in the sentence became more frequent, perhaps beginning with auxiliary verbs.
 That survives most clearly in Dutch and German, where the auxiliary verb is placed second, but the remaining verbs are still placed at the end.
 However, most modern Germanic languages, including Dutch and German, have a more restrictive word order known as V2 word order, in which the finite verb, whether it is an auxiliary or not, is always placed second in main clauses (however not in Dutch and German subordinate clauses).
 It also remained optional for a long time, with verbs still occasionally appearing in other positions for poetic reasons in Middle Dutch.

 Neither the reason nor how far the development had progressed by the time the language had begun to break up into dialects is certain.
 One hypothesis suggests that since auxiliary verbs were often unstressed, they functioned similar to clitics and so may have been preferentially placed second in the sentence, like other clitics.
 That would explain the later development of V2 word order as well since it forces verbs to precede their subjects if another word is placed first in the sentence, much like the way clitics separate prefixes from their attached words in Gothic.

 Proto-Germanic may have been a pro-drop language since verb inflection generally distinguished person and number.
 However, since some verb endings had already fallen together, especially in the strong past singular and in the passive voice, the use of personal pronouns must have already been common, but it was likely still optional.